jamesoyanna/jamesoyanna/README.md

 ## About Me :

-- 🏢 I am a Software Engineer, open source contributor, and Technical Writer.
+- 🏢 I am a Software Engineer,  Developer Advocate for AI products, and Open Source contributor.

 - ---